Poland's is committed to the European Union, despite what David Cameron may like to think.

 Remarkably, a report published last week by Ipsos indicates that 59 per cent of British-resident Poles think of themselves as having a ‘European’ identity, compared to 58 per cent feeling ‘Polish’.
 Like Sikorski, the country and its diaspora remain committed to the ideal of a unified Europe.

 Political leaders in Britain jostling for position ahead of the 2014 EU elections would therefore do well to consider where Britain’s large Polish migrant community (officially 579,000 strong at the time of the 2011 census) will be casting their votes.

 The Ipsos poll also shows that only 6 per cent of Poles will be supporting the Tories in the forthcoming EU elections, as opposed to 29 per cent of the general population.

 Conversely, of those British-resident Poles who intend to vote in the EU, 18 per cent will be supporting the Lib Dems, compared with just 8 per cent across the country as a whole.
 This is doubtless as a result of the smaller party’s more welcoming stance on immigration.

 Though the apparent support of the Polish government will be music to Cameron’s ears, he should be wary of reading Sikorski’s comments as indicative of the will of the Polish people.
 Come the EU elections, the Polish vote might well tell a very different story.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.